lnardon/TerminallyIll/README.md

 # Terminally Ill
-A script to get the terminal from 0 to great with the essential applications and themes.
+A bash script to get the terminal from 0 to 100 with the essential applications and themes.

 It installs:
 - Htop